 I started pounding and stamping silverware about five years ago and now flat keys and other trinkets have become victims too.
 Warning: It's extremely addicting!!

-What you'll need: 1) silver plated spoons, forks, or butter knives.
-2) letter/number stamping set.
-I have two sets with different 1/8" fonts.
-The stamping sets are available in different sizes and fonts, and you can also buy individual stamps with different designs.
-I purchased both of these online at Rings&Things.
-3) a hard surface to stamp on such as an anvil or steel block.
+What you'll need: 1) Silver plated spoons, forks, or butter knives.
+2) Letter/number stamping set.
+I have a few 1/8" sets with different fonts and larger sets also.
+You can also buy individual stamps with different designs on them.
+I purchased mine online from Firemountain Gems and Rings&Things.
+3) A hard surface to stamp on such as an anvil or steel block.
 Notice my very sophisticated pounding surface?
 The bottom of an old sad iron works great and I already had it.
-4) hammer 5) safety goggles 6) ear plugs are optional, but I always use them.
-7) smooth rag to keep your silverware from sliding around (optional).
+4) Hammer 5) Safety goggles 6) Ear plugs are optional, but I always use them.
+7) Smooth rag to keep your silverware from sliding around (optional).
+8) A steady hand.

 Forks are very easy to flatten and butter knives are pretty much already done for you.
 I lay the fork upside down on my surface, hold it by the handle, and hit it with a hammer a few times.
 Spoons are a bit more work and usually come out with a few wrinkles, but that's fine with me.
 I lay the spoon upside down, hold it by the handle and start hitting it in the center working my way out to the sides.
 To get them completely flat requires a few hits on both sides.

 I've seen a lot of different tutorials and everyone seems to have their own method, but this is what works for me.
 I cover my pounding surface for a better grip, but this isn't something you have to do.
 Be sure to use something without texture on it like this old sheet.
 If you use a towel or something thick, it will transfer the texture onto your silverware when you flatten them.